getdokan/plugin-developer-course/docs/index.md

-# Fresher Developer Onboarding Program
+#  Developer Onboarding Program

-Welcome to the comprehensive onboarding program for fresher developers!
+Welcome to the comprehensive onboarding program for  developers!
 This repository contains a structured, step-by-step guide to help new developers build a solid foundation in software engineering principles.

 ## Program Overview